cloudify-cosmo/docs.getcloudify.org/content/manager/implement-multi-tenancy.md

 The default tenant that is created during the Cloudify Manager installation/bootstrapping and its `administrator` cannot be deleted.

-Using the API, an Administrator user can delete a resource on a tenant other than the one which they are currently managing.
+An Administrator user can delete a resource on a tenant other than the one which they are currently managing.

 ###Integrating Multi-Tenancy with LDAP/AD###